ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-25/guide-to-git-github-for-writers.md

 Right now, your file is saved to your computer and you've made a commit, but that won't help you if:

-   * You want your editor, boss or other team member to take a look at your stuff, but dread the exchange of 40 billion emails or notifications as everyone suggests changes
+   * You want your editor, boss or other team member to take a look at your stuff, but dread the exchange of 40 billion emails or notifications as everyone suggests changes.

-   * You leave your computer sitting on a bus when you get off at your stop
+   * You leave your computer sitting on a bus when you get off at your stop.
-   * Your hard drive suddenly goes kaput, your document was on your computer and you haven't backed up to the cloud or to an external hard drive
+   * Your hard drive suddenly goes kaput, your document was on your computer and you haven't backed up to the cloud or to an external hard drive.

-   To prevent hours of work being tossed away in a catastrophe, you'll want to push your changes to github.com.
+   To prevent hours of work being tossed away in a catastrophe, you'll want to push your changes to [github.com](https://github.com/).
 Here's how to do that:

    1. Open GitHub Desktop.
    2. Click **Push Origin**.